SSWConsulting/SSW.People.Profiles/Aman-Kumar/Aman-Kumar.md

 Aman is a Web Developer working at SSW Melbourne with experience building responsive and scalable web applications.

 He holds a master's degree of Information Technology with a specialization in Cloud and Mobile computing from Swinburne University of Technology.
-He has 3 years of experience in web development using different plateforms such as React, Node, PHP and .Net framework
+He has 3 years of experience in web development using different plateforms such as React, Node, PHP, and .NET framework.

 In his free time, he likes watching cricket and meeting friends.